ttulttul/ComfyUI-Contact-Sheet-Selector/docs/LEARNINGS.md

 # Learnings

 - Implementing delayed selections required splitting state into `active` and `pending`, with the promotion happening only after each execution so the UI can remain synchronous with ComfyUI's execution loop.
 The helper module now keeps the behaviour testable without the ComfyUI runtime.
 - Canvas coordinate discrepancies surfaced because the frontend was mixing global canvas coordinates with node-local offsets.
-Added detailed logging (covering every drag-and-scale candidate plus the resolved graph coordinates) so we can capture the exact transforms—scale, offsets, widget baseline—during manual repros.
+LiteGraph already hands widget handlers node-local coordinates, so the fix is to trust those first and only fall back to drag-and-scale transforms (still logged in detail) when the raw values look implausible.